Office of Homeless Youth Services (OHYS)

 OHYS, guided by §CRS 24-32-723, provides information, coordination, and support services for infrastructure around homeless youth resources in Colorado.

-OHYS facilitates the Advisory Council for Homeless Youth Services (ACHY), a statewide collaboration with leaders from state and local government, private nonprofit organizations, federal departments, homeless and formerly homeless youth, and other key stakeholders in the communities to address local and state needs surrounding youth homelessness.
+OHYS facilitates the Advisory Council for Homeless Youth Services (ACHY), a statewide collaboration with leaders from state and local government, private nonprofit organizations, federal departments, youth with lived experience, and other key stakeholders in the communities to address local and state needs surrounding youth homelessness.

-Per statute, OHYS is required to publish an annual report on or before January 15 each year.
+OHYS publishes an annual report on or before January 15 each year.
 The report covers current data around youth homelessness (local and national), impacts of youth homelessness, initiatives OHYS is involved in, current housing resources, and future goals.

-This first Youth Homelessness In Colorado report on the Point in Time Youth Supplemental Count provides information on the need and trends of homelessness among Colorado’s youth.
+OHYS creates an annual Youth Homelessness In Colorado report in coordination with the Point in Time Count.
+This report provides information on the need and trends of homelessness among Colorado’s youth through an additional Youth Supplemental Survey.

 Statewide Resources and Resource Guides